AbstractXan/abstractxan/src/website.md

 Carpe diem
 <i>Cease the day</i>
 Wrote after watching Dead poets society.
 Watch it again bud.

+## Communication
+###
+Communication is absolutely necessary.

+Are you able express complex ideas in at least one language?
+If yes, then you’re done.
+Otherwise it’ll get really hard.

+<i><< INSERT A REALLY HARD IDEA TO EXPLAIN >></i>

+I’ve been studying English since childhood and I remember our teachers stressing hard on the importance of communication and I (used to) shrug it off like “Science and Math” don’t need languages.

+But now that I look back and I see the current scenario where I almost struggle to find simpler words — my (native English) colleagues speak it so well and with such efficiency that sometimes I’m awestruck at their art of communication.

+While they speak like a clean calm stream of water, mine is more turbulent at times.
+I see scope of improvement! :)

+1-OCT-2020

 ## Tackling off campus placements
 ### Introduction